 The view from Grand View Point at the Island in the Sky contains an incredible collection of canyons, spires, pinnacles and mesas.
 The view also contains many stories: stories of sedimentation and erosion; stories of mountains and rivers.
-A series of roads, one distinct but most nearly obscured by vegetation, reveal a human story: that of uranium miners exploring unfamiliar country with the hopes of becoming rich.
+A series of roads, only one still distinct while the rest lie obscured by vegetation, reveal a human story: that of uranium miners exploring unfamiliar country with the hopes of becoming rich.

 Uranium is a critical component of atomic weapons.
 In the 1950s, the United States government sought to stockpile it.
 Southeast Utah’s canyon country was thought to contain a considerable amount of uranium.
 However, finding it was not simple.
 The uranium was in unknown locations scattered throughout inaccessible terrain.
 A wide-scale exploration of the canyon country would be necessary.

 To accomplish this, the government, through the Atomic Energy Commission (AEC), recruited an army of prospectors to comb the area for uranium.
 Potential miners were offered the chance to make a fortune while fulfilling their duty to national security.
 In addition, the AEC offered a number of incentives, including bonuses and inflated prices for uranium finds, as well as information and instruction to beginners.
 These were strong drawing cards, enticing men from all over the country to leave their jobs and families behind to join America’s last great mining boom.